Securing GraphQL APIs: Avoiding the pitfalls startups miss

 GraphQL allows clients to create deeply nested queries that can overload your database and create denial-of-service scenarios.
 Various libraries exist to implement query complexity analysis, such as graphql-query-complexity.

-Authorization in nested relationships
+Authorisation in nested relationships

 The biggest GraphQL security flaw that I most frequently see is improper authorisation in nested queries: